kvarak/dnd/docs/_Classes/professional.md

 A psychologist is a scientist of the mind.
 He might be a doctor specialized in the illnesses of the mind, working to cure those unfortunate souls committed to the sanatorium.
 Or he might be a university professor trying to unlock the secrets of why certain behaviours seem to appear in some types of races or creatures.

-### Bonus Proficiencies
+### Bonus Skills
-A psychologist gains proficiency with Intelligence saving throws and the Insight skill.
-You have advantage on all Insight checks.
+You gain proficiency with Intelligence saving throws, add *Speechcraft* to your class skills,and you gain the *Perception - Insight* skill and its prerequisite.

 ### Psychologist
-Whenever you make a Medicine check to diagnose a mental illness or madness, you are considered proficient in the Medicine skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.
+Whenever you make a Medicine check to diagnose a mental illness or madness, you are considered proficient with the *Medicine* skill and have advantage on the check.
 If you spend at least 10 minutes interacting with or listening to a creature with which you share a language, you have advantage on Insight and all Charisma checks made towards them.

 ### Tactful Senses
-From 6th level, if you spend more than a minute with anyone, you can tell if they are under the influence of an Enchantment effect.
-A successful Insight check will tell you the exact effect.
+If you spend more than a minute with anyone, you can tell if they are under the influence of an Enchantment effect.
+A successful *Insight* check will tell you the exact effect.
 The DC is equal to 10 + spell level.

 In addition you have advantage checks to discern illusions.

 ### Forceful Presence
-From 6th level, while conversing with a creature that isn't hostile to you, you can make a Deception, Intimidation, or Persuasion ability check opposing the creature's Wisdom (Insight) check.
+While conversing with a creature that isn't hostile to you, you can make a *Speechcraft* ability check opposing the creature's Wisdom (Insight) check.

-If you succeed, the creature becomes charmed by you if you rolled Deception or Persuasion, or frightened of you if you rolled Intimidation.
-This condition lasts as long as you remain in the creature's presence, and for 10 minutes afterward.
+If you succeed you can cause the creature to become charmed or frightened by you.
+This condition lasts as long as you remain in the creature's presence and for 10 minutes afterward.
 The charmed condition ends early if you or your companions do anything harmful to the target.

 You can use this feature a number of times equal to your Wisdom modifier, and regain expended uses after you finish a long rest.

 ### Ironclad Insight
-Also at 9th level, your understanding of the sapient mind gives you an instinctive measure of defense in combat.
+Your understanding of the sapient mind gives you an instinctive measure of defense in combat.
 You gain a bonus to your AC equal to your Wisdom modifier as long as you are wearing light or no armor.

 ### Psychological Profile
-From 13th level, if you spend at least one minute conversing with a creature or observing it in a social situation, you can analyze its speech and body language to determine how best to interact with it.
-The DM tells you whether Deception, Intimidation, Performance, or Persuasion is most likely to have a favorable impact on the creature's disposition toward you.
-For the next hour, you have advantage on checks in that skill directed at the creature. :
+If you spend at least one minute conversing with a creature or observing it in a social situation, you can analyze its speech and body language to determine how best to interact with it.
+For the next hour, you have advantage on checks directed at the creature.

 You can use this feature a number of times equal to your Wisdom modifier, and regain expended uses after you finish a long rest.

 ### Hardened Mind
-From 17th level you have resistance to psychic damage and advantage on all saves and check made to avoid charm effects.
+You have resistance to psychic damage and advantage on all saves and check made to avoid charm effects.